 Figure 2: Mechanics of the translaminar autonomous system.
 (A) The TAS model with ICP and IOP chambers for regulating translaminar pressure differentials.
 (B) Depiction of the TAS model with autonomous regulation of hydrostatic pressure in both chambers through elevation of reservoirs.
 (C) Image of the TAS model with all the fittings in place and representation of the inflow and outflow reservoir syringes.

 Figure 3: Independent pressure maintenance within the translaminar autonomous system.
-Graphical representation of pressures being independently modulated and stable pressures being maintained in the top (ICP) and bottom (IOP) chambers with (A) normal IOP/decreased ICP (B) elevated IOP/decreased ICP, and (C) elevated IOP/elevated ICP.
+Graphical representation of pressures being independently modulated, and stable pressures being maintained in the top (ICP) and bottom (IOP) chambers with (A) normal IOP/decreased ICP (B) elevated IOP/decreased ICP, and (C) elevated IOP/elevated ICP.

 Figure 4: Maintenance and viability of posterior segments within the translaminar autonomous system.
 Human posterior segments were cultured using the TAS model for 14 and 30 days under normal conditions of IOP and ICP.
 H&E stained cross sections of human ONH at 14 days in (A) low magnification (40x) and (B) high magnification (100x).
 (C) COLIV immunostaining with DAPI expression (100x).
 Similar depictions of H&E staining at 30 days in (D) 40x and (E) 100x micrographs and (F) COLIV immunostaining with DAPI expression (100x).
 G) Graphical presentation of in mmHg of IOP-ICP (TLPG) for human posterior segments maintained for 30 days in culture.
 COLIV = green; DAPI = blue; (A, inset B); (D, inset E); H&E = hematoxylin and eosin stain.